AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/rtml-authoring-notebook.md

 ## Scoring {#scoring}

-After publishing to edge, scoring is done by a POST request from a client.
+After publishing to Edge, scoring is done by a POST request from a client.
 Typically, this can be done from a client application that needs ML scores.
 You can also do it from Postman.
 The *RTML Authoring* template uses EdgeUtils to demonstrate this process.

 >[!NOTE]
 >A small processing time is required before scoring starts.